jinyizju/V.PhyloMaker2/README.md

 Zanne, A. E., Tank, D. C., Cornwell, W. K., Eastman, J. M., Smith, S. A., FitzJohn, R. G., ... & Beaulieu, J. M. (2014).
 Three keys to the radiation of angiosperms into freezing environments.
 Nature, 506(7486), 89-92.

 Note:
-upplementary of the V.PhyloMaker2 paper (i.e. Jin & Qian 2022) can be found in https://github.com/jinyizju/Supplementary-files-of-the-V.PhyloMaker2-paper
+The supplementary files of the V.PhyloMaker2 paper (i.e. Jin & Qian 2022) can be found in https://github.com/jinyizju/Supplementary-files-of-the-V.PhyloMaker2-paper